 - Tipping is not customary/expected at all in Laos, but if your boat driver goes above and beyond (or agrees to wait longer on the other side), a tip might be a nice gesture (10,000 kip or 10% is what we recommend).

-- Think twice before trying to bring your motorbike through Kong Lor Cave.
+- If you’re riding the Thakhek Loop, think twice before trying to bring your motorbike through Kong Lor Cave.
 For one, it’s dangerous and puts everyone on your boat at an unnecessary risk (this will become blatantly obvious once you’re clambering out of the boat into a rushing river for the first time kilometers below ground in near total darkness).
 Two, despite dramatic improvements in recent years, large sections of the route on the other side are still reported to be terrible.
 The route isn’t marked at all and there are limited services.
-If you’re hellbent on doing this, make sure you provision accordingly and are an expert rider and navigator.
-Lao language skills are strongly advised.

 Things To Do in Kong Lor Village

-If you’re looking to disconnect from the outside world for a while, it’s hard to do better these days than Kong Lor Village (aka Kong Lo, Ban O, and Ban Gnang).
+If you’re looking to disconnect from the outside world for a while, you’ll feel right at home in Kong Lor Village (aka Kong Lo, Ban O, and Ban Gnang).

-One gets a sense that not much changes around these parts, even in the face of increasing tourism development over the years.
+One gets a sense that not much changes around here, even in the face of increasing tourism development over the years.

 And in fact, the Laos government seems to go to great lengths to keep it that way, which of course has pros and cons for local residents.